the-codeslinger/audio-konverter/README.md

 The configuration is very simple.

-* "args" defines the command line of the converter.
+* "args" defines the command line of the encoder.
 It expects two placeholders that are replaced with the source file and destination file by audio-konverter.
-If a converter does not support specifying input and output then it will not work with audio-konverter.
+If an encoder does not support specifying input and output then it will not work with audio-konverter.
     * %input%: The input or source *.wav file.
     * %output%: The compressed output file.
 * "bin" defines the path to the executable that shall be used for converting the files.